earnmomey786-cloud/crm210/replit.md

 - **Backend**: RESTful API endpoints with Zod schema validation for robust data handling.
 - **Data Layer**: PostgreSQL with Drizzle ORM, using a shared schema for type safety across frontend and backend.
 Soft deletion (active flags) and business status fields are used for data management.
 - **Development**: Vite for frontend bundling, esbuild for backend compilation, and HMR for efficient development.
+- **Deployment**: Server configured to use port 80 by default (configurable via PORT environment variable) for production deployments.
+In development mode on Replit, uses port 5000.
+Server binds to 0.0.0.0 to accept external connections.

 ## External Dependencies